Fictionalized portrayals of George W. Bush: W.

 Bush was portrayed by Josh Brolin in W., a biographical film by Oliver Stone.
 The film is similar in format to Nixon, another film by Stone, covering Bush's life from his early childhood and college years, to his early political career and struggles with alcoholism, to his 2003 invasion of Iraq.
 W. was released on October 17, 2008, and is the first time a major motion picture has been made about a U.S. President while he was still in office.

 Dasavathaaram

-Dasavathaaram (2008) is an Indian film that stars popular Indian actor Kamal Haasan.
+Dasavathaaram (2008) is an Indian film that stars popular Indian actor and filmmaker Kamal Haasan.
 He dons ten different roles in this film and one of those is the portrayal of George W. Bush.

 My Name Is Khan

-In the 2010 Indian film My Name Is Khan, Bush is an unseen character who refuses to meet with Khan and accept that the protagonist is not a terrorist.
+In the 2010 Indian film My Name Is Khan, Bush is a seen character who refuses to meet with Khan and accept that the protagonist is not a terrorist.